glato/emerge/README.md

 emerge
 ======

 emerge is a code analysis tool that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
-It can scan the source code of a project, calculate metric results and statistics, map the source code to graph stuctures (e.g. a dependency graph) and further export the results in some file formats or even create an interactive graph web application for further exploration. emerge is mainly written in Python 3.
+It can scan the source code of a project, calculate metric results and statistics, map the source code to graph structures (e.g. a dependency graph) and further export the results in some file formats or even create an interactive graph web application for further exploration. emerge is mainly written in Python 3.

 ![](https://raw.githubusercontent.com/glato/emerge/assets/github-assets/02-emerge-github.png)
 ![](https://raw.githubusercontent.com/glato/emerge/assets/github-assets/03-emerge-github.png)